I've always been interested in studying popular culture academically, though I also work on ancient myth and religion (mostly from the Roman period).

 I'm a huge geek, who proudly self-indentifies as a Trekkie, and I spend way too much time watching TV or at the cinema.
 The things I cover on the blog are a big mixture of things I love, things I've watched or read because I want to study their use of classical material, and things I've randomly happened to catch that turned out to have some classical stuff in them.

-Sometimes I get comments on the blog telling me to stop complaining, because it's only a TV programme.
-So I want to make it clear here that I really do enjoy the things I watch (well, except maybe Bonekickers) and I don't think TV, films and books should all be required to be absolutely historically accurate at the cost of being entertaining.
-I have no problem at all with authors taking historical licence with history, and when it comes to mythology, the whole point is to re-write the myth for a new audience.
-I've tried to explain this a bit more at my Troy post.
-But I point out historical inaccuracies because I hope people find it interesting to know the 'real' history behind the story.
-I know when I watch other period dramas, I'm often curious to know what historians think really happened and what the evidence is.
-I note all these things on the blog so that anyone who's interested can find out the real evidence behind the popular story.
+Sometimes I talk about historical inaccuracies in shows and films, and you may wonder why I keep complaining, because it's only a TV programme.
+I can reassure you that I really do enjoy the things I watch (well, except maybe Bonekickers) and I don't think TV, films and books should all be required to be absolutely historically accurate at the cost of being entertaining.
+I have no problem at all with authors taking historical licence with history, and when it comes to mythology, the whole point is to re-write the myth for a new audience (like they do in Troy, for example).
+I point out historical inaccuracies because I hope people find it interesting to know the 'real' history behind the story - I know I do when it comes to shows from other periods!

 I am also a freelance writer, specialising in film and television, and Science Fiction and Fantasy in particular.
-I'm a regular contributor to Den of Geek and I review Star Trek: Voyager and The West Wing for Doux Reviews, as well as other occasional bits 'n' bobs (like my you've-clearly-given-this-far-too-much-thought post on who will live or die in A Song of Ice and Fire).
+I'm a regular contributor to Den of Geek and Doux Reviews.

-My e-mail address is J.G.Harrisson AT open.ac.uk, and I can also be contacted via Twitter, under ClassicalJG.
-For a terrifying glimpse of my real obsessions outside of Classics, check out my Pinterest page.
+My e-mail address is Juliette.Harrisson AT staff.newman.ac.uk, and I can also be contacted via Twitter, under ClassicalJG.
+You can read my research profile here.